kessio-microverse-projects/webpack-config/README.md

   ```

   # Setting up HtmlWebpackPlugin
-  > You already know that all the distribution files will be placed in /dist directory.
-You also know that you should not create files manually in the /dist folder, as there's a risk they will be overwritten.
-Therefore, install the HtmlWebpackPlugin to automatically create the index.html file in the /dist directory.
+  > All the distribution files will be placed in /dist directory.
+  > Files should not manually be created in the /dist folder, as there's a risk they will be overwritten.
+  > Therefore, install the HtmlWebpackPlugin to automatically create the index.html file in the /dist directory.

 #### Instructions followed
 - When creating HTMLWebpackPlugin, [setting up HtmlWebpackPlugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin) intructions and notes were used in setting up this project.